Maurice Wilkes

 Sir Maurice Vincent Wilkes (26 June 1913 – 29 November 2010) was an English computer scientist who designed and helped build the Electronic Delay Storage Automatic Calculator (EDSAC), one of the earliest stored-program computers, and who invented microprogramming, a method for using stored-program logic to operate the control unit of a central processing unit's circuits.
+In 1967 he won the ACM Turing Award.
 At the time of his death, Wilkes was an Emeritus Professor at the University of Cambridge.

 Early life, education, and military service

 Wilkes was born in Dudley, Worcestershire, England the only child of Ellen (Helen), née Malone (1885–1968) and Vincent Joseph Wilkes (1887–1971), an accounts clerk at the estate of the Earl of Dudley.
 He grew up in Stourbridge, West Midlands, and was educated at King Edward VI College, Stourbridge.
 During his school years he was introduced to amateur radio by his chemistry teacher.

-Maurice Wilkes (right) with the Meccano differential analyser in the Cambridge University Mathematics Laboratory, c.
-1937.
-A. F. Devonshire (left) co-authored a number of papers on melting and disorder with the Laboratory's first director, John Lennard-Jones.
-The winner of the 1937 Mayhew Prize, J. Corner, is operating the input table (centre).

 He studied the Mathematical Tripos at St John's College, Cambridge, from 1931 to 1934, and in 1936 completed his PhD in physics on the subject of radio propagation of very long radio waves in the ionosphere.
 He was appointed to a junior faculty position of the University of Cambridge, through which he was involved in the establishment of a computing laboratory.
 He was called up for military service during World War II and worked on radar at the Telecommunications Research Establishment (TRE) and in operational research.